SaraDavis1991/CS202_Summer2022_MidtermPrep2/README.md

 **Functionality**: This file should contain the function definitions for the following functions:
  *Constructors*
 - default constructor
-ketchup and mayo should be true
+ketchup and mayo should be true, meat type is Beef, meat name is Burger Patty, lettuce wrap is false, number of meats is 1, sandwich type is Hamburger
 - parameterized contructor
 - copy constructor